Home

 Describe the make up department of Gemini Studio.

 Ans.
 The make-up room of the Gemini Studios was in the upstairs of a building.
-It looked as hair cutting salon.
+It looked like a hair cutting salon.
 It had big lights and half a dozen large mirrors.
 There were incandescent lights at every angle.
 Thus those who came there for make-up had to beat a lot of heat.
 The make-up department was headed by Maharastrian.
-He was assistant by man from different states and communities.
+He was assisted by men from different states and communities.
 Thus there was a great national integration.
 The chief make-up man attended to the chief actors and actresses.
 The senior assistant looked to the ‘second’ hero and heroine.
 The junior assistant dealt with the main comedian.
 The players who played the crowd were the responsibility of the ‘office boy’.
 He would mix material in a giant vessel and paste it on the crowd players.

 2.Why was Kothamnaglam Subbu considered No. 2 in the Gemini Studios?